alexeyput/andr-devops/homework8/readme.md

 If you need more snapshots, created after particular period of time you should create them manually from AWS console

-## Possible emprovements
+## Possible improvements
-- Alter script to create several snaps in a perticular period of time one by one
+- Alter script to create several snaps in a particular period of time one by one